 Degree requirements and specifications

-- Completion schedule: you have a maximum of four years to complete your degree (this includes time off for leaves of absence).
+- Completion schedule: Students have a maximum of four years to complete the degree (this includes time off for leaves-of-absence).

-- Transfer credits: you must complete a minimum of 45 credit hours at SAIC.
-You may request up to 15 transfer credits at the time of application for admission and are subject to approval at that time.
+- Transfer credits: A minimum of 45 credit hours must be completed at SAIC.
+Up to 15 transfer credits may be requested at the time of application for admission and are subject to approval at that time.
 No transfer credit will be permitted after a student is admitted.

-- Exhibition requirements: Master of Fine Arts in Writing students planning to participate in the Graduate Exhibition or Time Arts events are required to complete at least 6 studio credits by the end of the third semester and to advise with a studio faculty member in their final semester.
+- Exhibition requirements: MFAW students planning to participate in the Graduate Thesis Exhibition or Time Arts events are required to complete at least 6 studio credits by the end of the third semester AND to advise with a studio faculty member in their final semester.

 - Graduate Projects: MFA 6009 Graduate Projects enrollments must be in increments of 3 credit hours.
 No more than two advisors and a total of 6 credit hours may be scheduled for a given semester.
-If a student enrolls with one advisor for 6 credit hours per semester, this does not mean there are more meetings with the advisor throughout the semester; but rather indicates a preference for the distribution of advising credit hours.
-Writing students may also advise with faculty in other departments.
+The number of credits earned by the student has no correlation with length or frequency of the advising sessions or to faculty assessment of student work.